Sudden Oak Death Research and Education Program

 Information about Phytophthora ramorum is available for various stakeholders in our Education Program.

-Visit our webpage for Nursery Productions if you are looking for Best Management Practices for managing Phytophthora ramorum.
-These practices are also useful for managing other Phytophthora diseases, such as those that cause root disease, which can be more damaging than P. ramorum on their hosts.
+Visit our webpage for Nursery Productions if you are looking for Best Practices for managing Phytophthora ramorum.
+These practices are also useful for managing other Phytophthora-related diseases, such as those that cause root disease, which can be even more damaging than P. ramorum to their hosts.

 Visit our Phytophthora ramorum Symptom ID Guide for more information about recognizing Phytophthora disease issues.